Grand-Garage/ur5_dualshock_controller_support/README.md

 </p>

-# GrandGarage - UR5 Dualshock Controller Support
+# UR5 - Dualshock Controller Support

-Control your universal robot directly via a Dualshop Game Controller (tested with PS4 game controller).<br>
+Control your universal robot directly via a Dualshok Controller (tested with PS4 game controller).<br>
 This python script directly communicates with ROS2 by using the moveit2 extension.
-You can also control robotiq grippers.
+You can also control the [Hand-e gripper from Robotiq](https://robotiq.com/de/produkte/adaptiver-2-finger-robotergreifer-hand-e).

 <br>
 <p align="center">